teamniteo/handbook/app-release-procedures.rst

     **Backing services related changes**: None
     **Backuping steps**: None
     **Deployment steps**:
-      1. [ ] Merge branch into master
+      1. [ ] Merge PR into master
-      2. [ ] Click 'deploy' button on heroku web ui
-      3. [ ] Purge cache
-      4. [ ] Verify deployment

     ## Verification plan
+      1. [ ] Monitor papertrail and getsentry
-      1. [ ] check if navbar width has been increased
+      2. [ ] check if navbar width has been increased
-      2. [ ] check some number of the pages on the site to ensure that no other styles were affected
+      3. [ ] check some number of the pages on the site to ensure that no other styles were affected

     ## Rollback strategy
     Rollback web worker to previous revision: `heroku rollback vXX`